What Is A Cooling Fan? Its Diagram, Parts And How it Works

 The car cooling fan’s primary purpose is to assist in cooling the engine and prevent overheating.
 Here are the main functions of a car cooling fan:

-- The system is functional when the engine is stationary, where air can’t move through the grille.
+• The system is functional when the engine is stationary, when air can’t move through the grille.

 Diagram Of Cooling Fan In A Car